Services

 Possibly.
 A project manager delivers the project.
 An owner-representative ensures the project serves the owner’s interests.
 These are different things.
 For straightforward openings with a single operator and no external investors, a project manager may suffice.
 In complex, multi-stakeholder projects, the owner-representative role fills a gap that project management alone cannot cover.

 As early as possible.
 The most valuable interventions happen before key decisions are locked in, not after problems have surfaced.
-Ideally, owner-representative support begins during the design and planning phase and continues through to opening and early trading.
+Owner-representative support is most effective when it begins during the design and planning phase and continues through to opening and early trading.

-It depends on the scale and complexity.
+It depends on the scale and complexity of the project.
 Some engagements require consistent weekly involvement over several months.
 Others are structured as periodic reviews, with availability for ad hoc support between sessions.
-The level of involvement is agreed up front and adjusted as the project evolves.
+The level of involvement is agreed at the outset and adjusted as the project evolves.

 An interim operations director runs the operation.
 An owner-representative oversees the project from the owner’s perspective, without taking on day-to-day operational responsibility.
-The owner-representative is there to protect the owner’s interests, not to manage the restaurant.
+The role is to protect the owner’s interests, not to manage the restaurant.

 Yes.
 Hotel F&B projects often have additional complexity due to the relationship between the hotel operator and the F&B concept, particularly when separate operators or brands are involved.
 Owner-representative support is common in these situations because the hotel owner needs independent visibility into the development and management of the F&B component.